ethersphere/swarm-cli/README.md

 Only one is required: [topic] or [topic-string]
 ```

-### Automatizing tasks with Swarm-CLI
+### Automating tasks with Swarm-CLI

 Running `swarm-cli` with the flag `--quiet` (or `-q` for short) disables all interactive features, and makes commands print information in an easily parsable format.
 The exit code also indicates whether running the command was successful or not.
-These may be useful for automatizing tasks both in CI environments and in your terminal too.
+These may be useful for automating tasks both in CI environments and in your terminal too.

 Below you will find a few snippets to give an idea how it can be used to compose tasks.